Zhiyee20/web-based-clothing-commerce-system/img_category/README.md

-\# Product Category Reference Images
+# Product Category Reference Images

-This directory contains \*\*one representative image per product\*\*, used for visual search comparison and result matching.
+This directory contains **one representative image per product**, used for visual search comparison and result matching.

-\## Purpose
+## Purpose

-\- Each product is represented by a single reference image
+- Each product is represented by a single reference image

-\- This design helps speed up similarity comparison
+- This design helps speed up similarity comparison

-\- It reduces redundant matches in visual search results
+- It reduces redundant matches in visual search results

-\## Notes
+## Notes

-\- Limiting one image per product improves search efficiency
+- Limiting one image per product improves search efficiency

-\- Duplicate or highly similar images may lead to repeated results
+- Duplicate or highly similar images may lead to repeated results

-\- This folder is kept minimal to optimize performance and clarity of output
+- This folder is kept minimal to optimize performance and clarity of output